airD173/SpotiByeAds-Docs/source/installation.md

 (ubuntu-installation)=
 ### Debian/Ubuntu

+(ubuntu-python)=
+#### Installing Python 3

-First check if you already have Python 3 installed.
+Since most Debian based Linux distributions come with Python 3, first check if you already have it installed.
 Run the command `python3 --version`.
-If you get a response similar to `Python 3.8.10`, then you can skip this section.
+If you get a response similar to `Python 3.8.10`, then you already have Python installed.
 If you don't get an output like that, you need to install Python 3.
-In a terminal, run the command `sudo apt install python3`, and then `sudo apt install python3-pip`.
+In a terminal, run the command `sudo apt install python3`.

+(ubuntu-pip)=
+#### Installing pip

+Even if you have Python 3, you may not have pip on Debian/Ubuntu.
+To check if you have pip installed, run the command `pip3 --version`.
+If you get an output such as `pip 20.0.2 from /usr/lib/python3/dist-packages/pip (python 3.8)`, then you already have pip installed.
+If not, run the command `sudo apt install python3-pip`.

 (project-download)=
 ## Downloading the project